riceissa/issarice.com/wiki/generalist-tendencies-in-people-with-a-single-cause-area-focus.md

     Eliezer writes more about this in [this post](https://www.lesswrong.com/posts/BA7dRRrzMLyvfJr9J/my-best-and-worst-mistake).

+-   Anna Salamon describes the 50/50 rule in a [comment](https://lw2.issarice.com/posts/96N8BT9tJvybLbn5z/we-run-the-center-for-applied-rationality-ama#ggCv4GJgrvya7c65d):
+    "The 50/50 rule is a proposed heuristic claiming that about half of all progress on difficult projects will come from already-known-to-be-project-relevant subtasks [...].
+The other half of progress on difficult projects (according to this heuristic) will come from taking an interest in the rest of the world, including parts not yet known to be related to the problem at hand".
+(However, see the note at the top of that comment, which says she might change her mind about this if she were to actually write a blog post about it.)

 Could this sort of generalist tendency be bad?
 In other words, why might it make sense to *not* become a generalist?
 I think the main arguments against would be things like division of labor and economy of scale.
 Also, things like